 - soy milk

-Nuts are a great source of protein and healthy fats, and people following the diet can typically have most nuts, except for the ones listed in the "avoid" list.
-Pumpkin seeds and walnuts are believed to be the most beneficial to eat.
+Nuts are a great source of protein and healthful fats, and people following the diet can typically have most nuts, except for the ones in the "foods to avoid" list below.

 - pinto beans